 dump specified block in the shared block:

-ob_admin -d macro_block -f block_file_path -a macro_id -t tablet_id -s logical_version
+ob_admin dumpsst -d macro_block -f block_file_path -a macro_id -t tablet_id -s logical_version

-The following example shows a common usage of dumpsst.
+The following example shows a common usage of the dumpsst command.

 macro_block

-You can use the following syntaxes to show the content of an SSTable block, including the macroblock common header, macro header, microblock index, microblock header, and each data record.
-These syntaxes are most frequently used.
+You can run the following command to display the contents of an SSTable data block, including the common header, macro header, microblock index information, microblock header, and data.
+This is the most commonly used command.
+The syntax is as follows:

 ./ob_admin dumpsst -d macro_block -f <block_file_path> -a <macro_id>